 - Mona Lisa is famous because it was the first painting that used the 1 point perspective i.e. the use of background and it became the standard for all future portrait paintings.

-- Furthermore, the unusual smile, timeless eyes and how the woman looks both young and old at the same time, makes the painting one of its kind.
+- Furthermore, the unusual smile, timeless eyes, and how the woman looks both young and old at the same time, make the painting one of a kind.

 - Another reason that caused its fame was its theft by an artist.
 And when it was recovered it was displayed all over France.

 17. When did the Mona Lisa become famous?

 - Though painted in the 1500s, it was not until the 1860s that it caught the attention of the art critics, who began to regard it as an icon of the Renaissance period.